VoiceFixer: Toward General Speech Restoration with Neural Vocoder: Experiments

 \textbf{Super-resolution} Table~\ref{table-Super_resolution} in Appendix~\ref{appendix-evaluation-results} shows the evaluation results on the super-resolution test set \textit{SR}.
 For the 2 kHz, 4 kHz, and 8 kHz to 44.1 kHz super-resolution tasks, \textit{VF-UNet} achieves a significantly higher LSD, SiSPNR and SSIM scores than other models.
 The LSD value of \textit{VF-UNet} in 2 kHz sampling rate is still higher than the 8 kHz sampling rate score of \textit{GSR-UNet}, \textit{SR-UNet}, \textit{NuWave}, and \textit{SEANet}.
 This demonstrates the strong performance of \textit{VoiceFixer} on dealing with low sampling rate cases.
 The \textit{VF-BiGRU} model outperforms \textit{VF-UNet-S} model on average scores for its better performance on low upsample-ratio cases.
 MOS box plot in~\Figref{fig-mos-sr-8k} shows that \textit{VF-UNet} performs the best on 8 kHz to 44.1 kHz test set. \Figref{fig-mos-sr-24k} shows the MOS score of \textit{Unprocessed} is close to \textit{Target} on 24 kHz to 44.1 kHz test set, meaning limited perceptual difference between the two sampling rates.
 On this test set, \textit{SEANet} even achieves a higher MOS score than \textit{Target}.
-That's due to its generated higher frequencies contain more energy comparing with ground-truth, making the results sound clearer.
+That's due to the high-frequency part it generate contains more energy than that of \textit{Target}, making the results sound clearer.

 \textbf{Denoising} We evaluate the speech denoising performance on the DENOISE test set and show results in Table~\ref{table-Enhancement} in Appendix~\ref{appendix-evaluation-results}.
 We find that \textit{GSR-UNet} preserves more details in the high-frequency part and has better PESQ and SiSPNR values than the denoising only SSR model \textit{Denoise-UNet}.
-The reason might be that the data augmentations and joint performing super-resolution can increase the generalization and inpainting ability of the model~\citep{inpainting-speech-enhancement-hao2020masking}.
+The reason might be that speech data augmentations and jointly performing super-resolution task can increase the generalization and inpainting ability of the model~\citep{inpainting-speech-enhancement-hao2020masking}.
 The PESQ score of \textit{VF-UNet} reaches 2.43, higher than \textit{SEGAN}, \textit{WaveUNet}, and the model trained with weakly labeled data in ~\citet{enhancement-qiuqiang-weakly-labeled-kong2021speech}.
-The MOS evaluations in~\Figref{fig-mos-noisy} on speech denoising task also demonstrat that the result of \textit{VF-UNet} sound comparable with one-stage speech denoising models.
+The MOS evaluations in~\Figref{fig-mos-noisy} on speech denoising task also demonstrate that the result of \textit{VF-UNet} sound comparable with one-stage speech denoising models.

 \textbf{Declipping and dereveberation} Table~\ref{table-Declipping} and Table~\ref{table-Dereverb} in Appendix~\ref{appendix-evaluation-results} show similar performance trends on the speech declipping and speech dereveberation.
 In both tasks, the SSR model ~\textit{Dereverb-UNet} and ~\textit{Declip-UNet} achieve the highest scores.
 The performance of \textit{GSR-UNet} is slightly worse, but it is acceptable considering that \textit{GSR-UNet} does not need extra training for each task. \textit{SSPADE} performs better on SiSNR, but the PESQ and STOI scores are lower, especially in the 0.1 threshold case.
 The MOS score in~\Figref{fig-mos-dec-25} shows that the clipping effect in the 0.25 threshold case is not easy to perceive, leading to high MOS scores across all methods.
 In~\Figref{fig-mos-dec-10}, both \textit{Declip-UNet} and \textit{VF-UNet} achieve the highest objective scores on the 0.1 threshold clipping test set.
 On the dereverberation test set DEREV, \textit{VF-UNet} achieves the highest MOS score 3.52.